DarthFeder/DiscoveryCraft/README.md

 - Time travel!
 Some really complicated stuff involved, so it is a very end-game sort of deal.
 You can travel to the past, where there is lots of magic and not very much technology.
 In the future, theres lots of technology, but they shun magic.
 Don't try to mess with their time paths, or else the big blob of wibbely-wobbely, timey-wimey will come crashing down in a paradox!

+- Close-proximity time travel, going back to different points in your world's history.

 - Model rockets for flight testing experiments.

-- Lot's of references!!
+- Lot's of references to random movies and such!!
 (If you've ever seen anything else I've programmed, you know it's not made by Darth unless it has some.)

 - Many other things that the community is interested in having, for science!